casst01/Sherlock-Tal/README.md

 For the vanilla checked out application, you wont need any permissions as it just displays a list of friends so just an App ID and URL will do.

 ### Set up a Virtual Host (Recommended)
+_TODO_

 ### Give it a Go
+_TODO_

 ## What's Going On ?
+_TODO_
+- sampleapp
+	- route checks if we have an access token, if not the FB object handles the rediect.
+	- if we have one, it is extracted from the url
+	- route is defaulted to index/index
+	- next a main controller is instantiated with some arguments (the application, and a datasource manager).
+	- route is called on the main controller and the rout object is passed to it.
+- maincontroller
+	- takes the route and determines which controller/action to call.
+	- the controller is instantiated and the action is called on the controller
+	- as we always default to index/index, we only deal with the index function of the index controller
+- indexcontroller
+	- index function creates an indexFrame and adds a component to one of the frames component containers.
+	- an event listener listens for the `dataound`event and then sets the componentContainer as focused.

+At this stage the component is shown on the page and has focus.
+For more detiails on framework events checkout the [TAL Documentation](http://fmtvp.github.io/tal/)

 ## Where to Now?
+The vanilla checkout of this project displays a carousel containing a list of the users friends.
+Its pretty simple, but its consuming the Facebook Graph Api and presenting that data in a navigable TAL component.

+### Creating your own Component
+#### Datasource
+_TODO_
+#### Widget
+_TODO_
+#### Formatter
+_TODO_
+#### Component
+_TODO_

+### A More Detailed Example
+_TODO_

 ## Roadmap
+_TODO_
 - Solidify app structure
 - Routing - beyond just using index/index as it does now.
 - Frames